MicrosoftDocs/visualstudio-docs/docs/test/microsoft-code-coverage-console-tool.md

 ## Collect, connect, shutdown, merge and snapshot commands

 The Microsoft.CodeCoverage.Console tool is extension to the [dotnet-coverage](/dotnet/core/additional-tools/dotnet-coverage) dotnet tool.
-The documentation for collect, connect, shutdown, merge and snapshot commands can be found [here](/dotnet/core/additional-tools/dotnet-coverage).
+The documentation for collect, connect, shutdown, merge, and snapshot commands can be found [here](/dotnet/core/additional-tools/dotnet-coverage).

 ::: moniker range=">=vs-2022"
 Starting in Visual Studio 2022, Microsoft.CodeCoverage.Console supports additional security features to enable collecting ASP.NET code coverage data from IIS.
 Additionally, the Microsoft.CodeCoverage.Console tool supports collecting code coverage for C++ code.
 The `instrument` command is specific to these scenarios.